MxEmexis/yt-dlp-simpleGUI/README.md

 ## Metadata
 Metadata for audio files (artist name, album, etc) is done using [atomicparsley](https://github.com/wez/atomicparsley) and [mutagen](https://pypi.org/project/mutagen/).

-On Linux you can get atomicparsley from your package manager or do the same as Windows (see above).
+On Linux you can get atomicparsley and mutagen from your package manager, or do the same as Windows (see above).

 # Build Instructions

-Made via **pyinstaller** with `pip install pyinstaller`.
+You can run it directly from the source (assuming that you have the required libraries) or build a executable with `pyinstaller`, avaliable via `pip`.

 **Linux**